TaskMetadata/KSP-console-to-PC-save-converter/README.md

 - **“Errno 2: no such file or directory”:** Ensure you include the ‘.py’ extension in the filename for the program path.

+## Downloader:

-- **multiple exceptions with the last one being about a ZIP creation** - path to the output folder is too long and exceeds windows' limit. please put it somewhere else temporarily, like on your desktop.
+- **multiple exceptions with the last one being about a ZIP creation:** path to the output folder is too long and exceeds windows' limit. please put it somewhere else temporarily, like on your desktop.

+- **"404 not found":** You may have the wrong Microsoft account logged in - ensure you have logged in with the account linked to the Xbox profile which owns Kerbal Space Program Enhanced Edition.
+See point 5 over [here](#Important-notes).

 ## Bugs:
 - The 'common' pseudo-folder-file (which includes scenario saves and tutorial saves) doesn't work straight up - I've been extremely busy and haven't had much time at all to test anything.

 - ~~Need to test and fix DLC part names' mismatches~~ -**fixed, see the [more info](#-More-info/backstory) section.**

+- Legacy parts will be converted to their new versions when moving from console to PC due to them being moreso properly deprecated in the newer version of the game on PC versus the situation on console.
+This may cause positioning problems, with some parts either falling off at launch or leaving gaps (but still seemingly stuck together and not disconnected) between parts.

 # Examples (see hashtags above)